MicrosoftDocs/patterns-practices/patterns-practices/guide/3-managing-dependencies-between-components-using-the-prism-library-5.0-for-wpf.md

 Depending on which container you use, registration can also be performed outside the code through configuration.
 For an example of this, see Registering Modules using a Configuration File in [Modular Application Development](https://msdn.microsoft.com/en-us/library/gg405479(v=pandp.40)).

+> [!NOTE]
-**Note:** The advantage of registering in code, compared to configuration, is that the registration happens only if the module loads.
+> The advantage of registering in code, compared to configuration, is that the registration happens only if the module loads.

 ### Registering Types with MEF